archaeodav/archISO/README.md

-# ArchISO: A Qgis plugin for anisotropic distribution and network analyses of archaeological distributions.
+# ArchISO: A Qgis plugin for anisotropic distribution and network analyses of archaeological material.
  A work in progress